Developing great endophytes

 Supply chain

-Once a suitable endophyte is released, great care is taken to ensure purity and endophyte levels throughout the seed production process.
-Post-harvest, specialised cool storage plus just-in-time delivery ensure the best quality seed arrives on farm.
+Once a suitable ryegrass x endophyte combination is chosen for release, we take great care to ensure purity and endophyte levels throughout the seed multiplication process.
+Final production fields are closely monitored and seed is assessed for endophyte levels and seed quality.
+Post-harvest, specialised cool storage, further testing, and just-in-time delivery ensure the best quality seed arrives on your farm.